Curved Page Divider

 First, it's key to understand that the child's perception of the traumatic event impacts PTSD risk.
 So, how is childhood trauma defined?
 The answer is on an individual basis.

-Studies report about 15 to 43 percent of girls and 14 to 43 percent of boys experience at least one trauma.
+Studies report that about 15 to 43 percent of girls and 14 to 43 percent of boys experience at least one trauma.
 Approximately three to 15 percent of girls and one to six percent of boys develop PTSD.

 The term Developmental Trauma disorder is often used for pre-verbal children.
 As with Complex PTSD, it results from prolonged and / or repeated traumatic events.
 One example is child abuse perpetrated by a familiar person.

-Child Abuse
+Under Standing Child Abuse in Virginia

 Many of the cases child services investigates involve child abuse.
 This can encompass several forms of maltreatment, including:

-• Physical abuse (18 percent)
+• Physical abuse 18%

-• Sexual abuse (10 percent)
+• Sexual abuse 10%

 Domestic Violence